 30-40g per meal or snack is an effective target to maximize protein synthesis.

-Protein and mass gain: Nutritional tips
+Protein and Weight Gain: Nutritional Tips

-A balanced diet rich in nutrients
+A balanced and nutrient-rich diet

-• Complex carbohydrates: Carbohydrates are essential for providing energy for intense workouts and for replenishing glycogen stores.
-Choose carbohydrates with a moderate glycemic index such as brown rice, sweet potatoes, oatmeal and legumes, which provide sustained energy.
+- Complex carbohydrates: Carbohydrates are essential for providing energy for intense workouts and replenishing glycogen stores.
+Choose moderate-glycemic carbohydrates like brown rice, sweet potatoes, oatmeal, and legumes, which provide sustained energy.

 Combine proteins and carbohydrates: A winning duo